ninjaaron/pyfil/README.rst

 design`_ is that every program is a filter.
 It's especially obvious of programs, like ``grep``, ``sed``, ``sort``, ``tr``, etc.

-One notable example is ``awk`` -- a Turing-complete interpreted language for parsing text.
-While many AWK scripts are still in use and it's a capable language in its own right, it has been superseded for scripting in much of its domain by more general languages like Perl and later Python and Ruby.
-However, AWK was designed to be especially useful in the shell as a filter, and it is still in very common use for that today (in part because it is on every \*nix system, but also because it's great at what it does).
-AWK is able to be any arbitrary text filter that doesn't come as a coreutil. ``perl -e`` is also quite good in these applications, and Ruby has made a valiant attempt to be useful in these circumstances as well.
+One notable example is ``awk`` -- a Turing-complete, interpreted language for parsing text.
+While AWK scripts are still in use it's a fine language, it has been superseded for parsing script by more general languages like Perl and later Python and Ruby.
+However, AWK was designed to be especially useful in the shell as a filter, and it is still in very commonly used for that today (in part because it is on every \*nix system, but also because it's great at what it does).
+AWK is able to be any arbitrary text filter that doesn't come as a coreutil.
+``perl -e`` is also quite good as a filter, and Ruby has made a valiant attempt to do so as well.

-Python does have a few good one-line uses as well (``python -m http.server``), some elements of its design make it less suited than the afore-mentioned languages. ``pyfil`` is one of several attempts to address this issue.
-In particular, it takes a lot of queues in the design of its CLI from AWK and Perl, and aims fundamentally to be a capable text filter, though it will evaluate any arbitrary Python expression and print it's output (with modules being imported implicitly as required).
+While python does have a few good one-line uses (``python -m http.server``), some elements of its design make it less suited than the afore-mentioned languages. ``pyfil`` is one of several attempts to address this issue.
+In particular, it takes a lot of queues in the design of its CLI from AWK and Perl, and aims fundamentally to be a capable text filter, though it will evaluate any arbitrary Python expression and print its value (with modules being imported implicitly as required).

 As a more modern touch, it also has a special emphasis on interoperability with JSON.
 If the return value of the evaluated